khezen/docker-elastalert/README.md

 # Share alert rules from host

-You can share rules from host to the container by adding them to `/usr/share/elastalert/rules` if you follow the same volume mapping as in docker-compose exammples above.
+You can share rules from host to the container by adding them to `/usr/share/elastalert/rules` if you follow the same volume mapping as in docker-compose examples above.

 # User Feedback
 ## Issues